piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## Other critical ingredients

 Like any recipe, there are main ingredients and the ingredients which add flavor or make the dish.
-So while you could likely build an Accelerator with the base ingredients, we highly recommend adding some of these other critical ingre
+So while you could likely build an Accelerator with the base ingredients, we highly recommend adding some of these other critical ingredients to your Accelerator recipe.

-		21. Mentors
+### Mentors

+The most critical of these "additional ingredients" will be your mentors.
+And while we've provided a generic definition of a mentor
 			21. Types
 				22. Non-resident
 					22. Typical